lafefspietz/memscal/README.md

  - figure out how to add the dc connectors myself without getting those sent out
  - test every single pin
  - rewrite code for 8 port switch and test it
  - build an 8 port front panel
+ - look into larger wood screws or different heads so they don't strip as easily
+ - add buttons, lights, resistors to this document
+ - add capacitors to this document
+ - add headers to this document
+ - add arduino code to this document(6 pole, 9 pole, 8 pole)
+ - add python control code to this document
+ - add matlab control code to this document
+ - add links to Hamdi's switches, links to Eval kit boards, description of the 8 poirt

 ![](images/qrcode.png)
 ![](images/qrcode-page.png)